mjskay/ARTool/README.md

 based on the ART procedure as used in the original implementation of [ARTool](http://depts.washington.edu/aimgroup/proj/art/) by Wobbrock et al.

+The package automates the Aligning-and-Ranking process using the `art` function.
+It also automates the process of running a series of ANOVAs on the transformed data and extracting the results of interest.
+It supports traditional ANOVA models (fit using `lm`), repeated measures ANOVAs (fit using `aov`), and mixed effects models (fit using `lmer`); the model used is determined by the formula passed to `art`.

 __Note__: The documentation of this package assumes some level of familiarity with when and why you may want to use the aligned rank transform; the [ARTool page](http://depts.washington.edu/aimgroup/proj/art/) provides a more in-depth (and